Skip to Main Content

 Multi-step income statement

-A multi-step income statement is more complex.
+A multi-step business income statement is more complex.
 It separates expenses into operating and non-operating costs, shows types of revenue and often includes subtotals within revenue and cost categories.
 This type of income statement is appropriate for large companies or businesses with multiple revenue streams that could be independently thriving or failing.

 Common equations used in a multi-step income statement are: